kaangiray26/tunein-cli/README.md

-# pytune
+# tunein-cli

 ## Overview
-pytune allows you to browse TUNEIN streams and listen to them.
+tunein-cli allows you to browse TUNEIN streams from your command line and listen to them.

 ## Requirements
 - untangle